South Devon National Landscape

 Life on the Edge logo - long horned mining beeLogo: National Lottery Heritage Fund acknowledgement stamp

 All interested candidates are encouraged to join an online webinar session to learn more about the Life on the Edge project, this opportunity and ask any questions in a short Q&A session.
-This will be held on Zoom at 1800 on Tuesday 30 September (note the new date).
-Please get in contact [email protected] for the link.
+This will be held on Zoom on Monday 9 February 6pm – 7pm.
+Please email [email protected] for the link to join.

 For further information on the project, go to this webpage.